Brain-Inspired Efficient Pruning: Exploiting Criticality in Spiking Neural Networks: Experiment

 \subsubsection{Structured Pruning}

-In Table \ref{tab:cc}, we evaluate the performance of our method on CIFAR-100.
-As pioneers in implementing structured pruning on SNNs, we take the state-of-the-art work of ANNs \cite{Liu_2017_ICCV, wang2021neural} and make it portable to SNNs for a comparative analysis.
-Additionally, we presented \cite{Liu_2017_ICCV} as our baseline.
-Our method consistently outperforms Greg \cite{wang2021neural} which is more complex and computationally expensive.
-Our method also shows significant improvements compared to the baseline, all while maintaining the equivalent level of Flops.
+In Table \ref{tab:cc}, we evaluate the performance of our method on CIFAR100 for structured pruning.
+As the first work in implementing structured pruning on deep SNNs, we compare our method with the SOTA methods for ANN pruning NSlim~\citep{Liu_2017_ICCV} and GReg~\citep{wang2021neural}, reporting the pruned test accuracy and the float point operations reduction (FLOPs $\downarrow$ in Table~\ref{tab:cc}) in inference.
+Additionally, we take NSlim as our baseline because our method develops based on it.
+Our method outperforms GReg \citep{wang2021neural}, which is more complex and computationally expensive.
+It also shows significant improvements compared to the baseline, all while maintaining the equivalent level of FLOPs.